 Frankfort may not be one of Indiana’s most notorious accident sites, but that doesn’t mean that the roads can’t be treacherous.
 Compound Indiana’s lake effect weather with drivers’ roadway negligence, and you may rapidly find yourself contending with the aftermath of an unexpected accident.
 Unfortunately, these accidents can put your personal and financial health at risk.

 You’re not alone after an accident, though.
 Vaughan & Vaughan can help you address the negligence that resulted in your car crash losses.
-You can schedule a stress-free consultation with our car accident lawyers in Frankfort.
+You can schedule a stress-free consultation with our personal injury lawyers in Frankfort.
 We can use these consultations to discuss the process of filing a claim and how said claims can secure you the support you need to recover.

 Recovering from Your Financial Car Accident Losses

 It costs a lot of money to recover from a car accident.
 If you don’t have a safety fund, those expenses can see you wrack up significant debts, all while you’re dealing with new injuries and reduced opportunities to work.
 You deserve the opportunity to demand that the party liable for your losses help you address the cost of your recovery.

 Before you can issue your demands, though, you need to know what kind of support you’re asking for.
 Specifically, you need to estimate the value of your car accident case.
 To do so, you can work with a car accident attorney to calculate the sum total of your economic and non-economic losses.
 These can include:

 - Your medical expenses and related treatment needs

 - Lost wages and opportunities to seek out alternative employment

 If your car accident resulted in the untimely passing of a loved one, you can meet with Vaughan & Vaughan to discuss your right to a wrongful death lawsuit.
 These lawsuits give you the right to demand compensation for loss of consortium, companionship, and income.
 You can also demand help paying for your loved one’s funeral.